anvetsu/reo/docs/fref/seq.md

 #### none(predic xs)

-Return `true` is none of the elements of `xs` statisfies the predicate.
+Return `true` is none of the elements of `xs` satisfies the predicate.

 ```lisp
 none(is_odd [3 1 5 7 8])